abdulreal96/task-ai/GITHUB_SECRETS.md

 ## Deployment Flow

+1. Create `.env` file on your server at `/task-app/task-ai/backend/.env`
+2. Add only 3 GitHub Secrets (SERVER_HOST, SERVER_USERNAME, SERVER_PASSWORD)
-1. Push code to `main` branch
+3. Push code to `main` branch
-2. GitHub Actions triggers automatically
+4. GitHub Actions triggers automatically
-3. Connects to your server via SSH
+5. Connects to your server via SSH
-4. Pulls latest code from GitHub
+6. Pulls latest code from GitHub
-5. Builds Docker image on server
+7. Builds Docker image on server
-6. Stops old container
+8. Stops old container
-7. Starts new container with updated code
+9. Starts new container with `.env` file

 Your backend will be accessible at: `http://your-server-ip:3000`

+---

+## Security Benefits

+✅ Secrets never leave your server
+✅ No secrets stored in GitHub
+✅ Easy to update secrets (just edit .env file on server) ✅ No need to redeploy when changing secrets